eastlondoner/iterate-estate/README.md

 # Welcome to your iterate repo!

+## Codex Sandbox Test
+- Change ID: codex-sandbox-smoke
+- Timestamp: 2025-10-21T13:44:33Z
+- Description: This is a no-op test edit made by Codex to validate write access in a sandbox.

 Use `iterate.config.ts` to configure your @iterate agent.

 It's just typescript, so you can experiment with different ways of structuring your repo.